srus/Sublime-Text-2-snippets/README.md

-Put the directories into:

-~/.config/sublime-text-2/Packages/User/
+# Installation

-And remove the default snippets in order to avoid duplication.
+If you are on Linux, put the directories into: `~/.config/sublime-text-2/Packages/User/`.
+Remember to remove the default snippets in order to avoid duplication.